iamsaumya/Casting-Agency/README.md

 Setting the `FLASK_DEBUG` variable to `True` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `app` directs flask to use app.py file.

+## Hosted

+The application is hosted using Heroku.
+You can find the application [here](https://myudacitycapstoneproject.herokuapp.com/).

 ## API